-The correct pencil grip will be taught from Nursey.
+The correct pencil grip will be taught from Nursery.
 In EYFS, children will be taught how to form both upper case and lower case letters correctly using a tripod grip; this is practised daily.
 In Key Stage 1, children are taught to handwrite from the line for each letter, using a non-cursive handwriting style but progressing to a continuous cursive style by the end of Year 2.
 This is practised daily.
 (See Appendix 1: Handwriting letter formation progression)

 In lower Key Stage 2, children practise handwriting at least once a week.
 Here, they further develop joins using a continuous cursive handwriting style.
 For some children in Key Stage 2, they may require additional teaching to develop their own legible and fluent style of cursive writing.
 By upper Key Stage 2, it is expected that children join handwriting and are able to maintain legibility when writing at speed.
-Some pupils may continue to receive additional support to achieve this objective.
+Some pupils may continue to receive additional support to achieve this.
+In most classes, a daily handwriting session will take place immediately after lunchtime.
 (See Appendix 1: Handwriting letter formation progression)